-- ensures appropriate provision is made for any child with SEND. - reports annually to parents on the school's policy for children with SEND. - ensures all children, including those with SEND have access to a broad, balanced and appropriately differentiated curriculum. - appoints a representative of the governing body to oversee SEND provision. - ensures discussions with parents regarding SEND matters at relevant meetings.
+- Ensures appropriate provision is made for any child with SEND. - Reports annually to parents on the school's policy for children with SEND. - Ensures all children, including those with SEND have access to a broad, balanced and appropriately differentiated curriculum. - Appoints a representative of the governing body to oversee SEND provision. - Ensures discussions with parents regarding SEND matters are held.